-- A1/A2 Limited flame spread: Surface ignition (A1) is compulsory/Edge ignition (A2)

-- B1-B3 Convective He C1-C4 Radiant Heat

-- D1-D3 Molten aluminium splash

-- E1-E3 Molten iron splasl
+- A1/A2 Limited flame spread: Surface ignition (A1) is compulsory/Edge ignition (A2) - B1-B3 Convective Heat C1-C4 Radiant Heat - D1-D3 Molten aluminium splash E1-E3 Molten iron splash F1-F3 Contact heat

 A garment suit shall completely cover the upper and lower torso, neck, arms to the wrist and legs to the ankle.
-A garment suit snall completely cover the upper and lower forso, neck, arms to to the wrist and legs to the ankle.
-Trousers shall overlap foothwear and overlap shall be maintained during walking and crawling.
+Trousers shall overlap footwear and overlap shall be maintained during walking and crawling.
 For a two-piece suit, overlap between jacket and trousers shall be maintained when the wearer fully extends their arms above their head and bends over until their fingers touch the ground.
-Quick-release fasteners enable easy removal of the garments in event of an emergency.
+Quick-release fasteners enable easy removal of

+Their nead and period over until ment integers rough the garments in event of an emergency.

 When gloves are worn, there shall be an overlap between sleeves and gloves.
 The overlap shall be maintained in all working positions and in such a way that trapping points, entry of flames or molten metal are avoided.
 For garments with a hood, it shall be possible to remove the hood or to secure its position in another way when